Digital Sustainability Transformation of, by, and for the TUM

 - to strengthen the position of TUM as a driving force and central multiplier of topics with a view to sustainable digitization or sustainability through digitization.

 The project is based at the TUM School of Governance and started in January 2021.
-The hybrid event consists of a lecture series and a project seminar, which will take place in the summer semester 2021 and winter semester 2021/22.
-A total of 12 ECTS (6 ECTS each in the summer and winter term) can be acquired in the elective area of various faculties.
-At this link to the module description.
+The hybrid event comprises a lecture series and a project seminar, scheduled to take place in the summer semester 2021 and the winter semester 2021/22.
+A total of 12 ECTS (6 ECTS each in the summer and winter terms) can be acquired in the elective area of various faculties, at this link to the module description.

 In the lecture series, outstanding experts from science and practice give input on various topics at the interface between sustainability and digitization in the sense of digitainability.
-Lectures and roundtables form the basis of the lecture and should invite discussion and exchange; In addition, participatory formats such as workshops are offered to creatively think about innovative ideas and pursue new approaches.
-In addition, we would like to offer the numerous projects and initiatives of the TUM that are involved in sustainability and digitization a space to present themselves.
+Lectures and roundtables form the basis of the program, aiming to invite discussion and exchange.
+In addition, participatory formats such as workshops are offered to encourage creative thinking about innovative ideas and pursue new approaches.
+In addition, we would like to provide a platform for the numerous projects and initiatives at TUM that are involved in sustainability and digitization to present themselves.

 In the seminar, students can implement their ideas for a more sustainable, digital TUM in the form of concrete projects.
-There is a wide range of topics to choose from: For example, individual elements in the TUM sustainability assessment can be addressed and specific solutions can be worked on at the various TUM locations.
-Or projects for digital sustainability transformation based on the idea of service learning are implemented together with partners from business and society.
-Our team actively supports the students in the planning and implementation of their projects, whereby the seminar not only offers plenty of space for initiative and creativity, but also for mutual exchange and peer-to-peer feedback.
-And who knows, maybe one or the other sustainable project will emerge?
+There is a wide range of topics to choose from.
+For example, individual elements in the TUM sustainability assessment can be addressed, and specific solutions can be developed at the various TUM locations.
+Alternatively, projects for digital sustainability transformation, based on the concept of service learning, are implemented in collaboration with partners from both the business and societal sectors.
+Our team actively supports students in planning and executing their projects, providing a seminar that offers ample space for initiative and creativity, as well as mutual exchange and peer-to-peer feedback.
+And who knows, one or the other sustainable project will emerge?

-The project ends with a virtual student conference at which the results of the projects are presented to the interested public inside and outside the TUM.
+The project concludes with a virtual student conference, at which the project results are presented to the interested public, both within and outside the TUM.